 Governing Law

-This Settlement shall be governed by and construed in accordance with the laws of the Province of Alberta.
+This Settlement shall be governed by and construed in accordance with the laws of the Province of Alberta and the laws of Canada applicable therein.

 Counterpart Execution

 This Settlement and any document required to be signed by any or all of the Parties to this Settlement may be so executed in counterpart and a complete set of counterpart execution pages shall be provided to each Party.